react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### React Native CLI support

 Ideally the CLI (or any other build tool) should be able to consume the `reactNativeManifest` section and warn at build time if a configuration is invalid (either by having an invalid value or by having a mixture of invalid configurations).
+For example, the CLI could use [jsonschema](https://npmjs.com/package/jsonschema) at build time and validate the `package.json` against the schema we provide.

 It's outside the scope of this RFC to delve into details of which tool will implement which logic and we defer this to a future discussion.